 4) Be aware of the risk that you’re exposed to — both on individual positions and in your portfolio as a whole.

-5) Understanding how to use the Tick Tech platform is highly important before you begin your trading with Fortissio.
+5) Understanding how to use the PROfit platform is highly important before you begin your trading with Fortissio.

 How to trade CFDs